peterwalkley/peterwalkley/README.md

 ### Summary
 Java software development specialist in the activation line working with tier 1 Telco customers.
-The primary focus is activation of end customer devices and services on the telco network, including cable modems, phone handsets, sim cards, voicemail, fixed and wireless lines.
-Currently working as lead developer and customer bridgehead on a consolidation and cloud transformation project for a major European Telco.
+The primary focus is activation of end customer devices and services on the telco network, including cable modems, phone handsets, sim cards, voicemail, fixed & wireless lines, billing and charging capture.
+Currently working as a technical lead developer and customer bridgehead on a consolidation and cloud transformation project for a major European Telco.

-Main technologies used : Java core, J2EE, X.500, LDAP, PKI, Oracle, Postgres, JMS, OSS/J, microservices, docker, Kubernetes, Helm, Quarkus, XML/XSLT.
+Main technologies used : Java core, J2EE, X.500, LDAP, PKI, Oracle, Postgres, JMS, OSS/J, microservices, docker, Kubernetes, Helm, Quarkus, XML/XSLT, JMS, MQ Series, Kafka.

 ### Experience
 #### Software Development Specialist - Amdocs - Nov 99 - Present
 Joined Jacobs Rimell as a contractor then became permanent in September 2001.
 Jacobs Rimell was acquired by Amdocs in April 2008.
 Primary function is development and maintenance of delivery projects for key customers.
-Ad-hoc parts of the role based on demand are:
+Non-development parts of the role based on project demand are:
+* Technical expertise to support bids for new customers
 * Working with architecture team to design and specify new features
-* Recognized industry expertise to support bids for new customers
 * Development support for go-live activities and production issues
 * Mentoring and training developers, both in the UK and offshore
 * Estimation and reporting to provide input to project management